IdentityPython/oidc-op/README.md

     'read_only': False
 ````

-`read_only: False` create on each execution the path with the jwks files.
+`read_only: False` create on each execution the path with the JWKS files.
 Change it to `True` once you have produced ones.

-In the JWTConnect-Python-CryptoJWT distribution there is a script you can use to construct a JWK.
+In the JWTConnect-Python-CryptoJWT distribution there is also a script you can use to construct a JWK.

 You can for instance do:
 ````